sezenack/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
+> This past week, I have been starting to learn swift and its syntax and basic functionality. \
-> learned how to send requests in JavaScript to the backend API.
+> I also have been attempting to download a Mac emulator, so that I can code in swift using Xcode.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
-> I also plan on attending the git workshop this week.
+> This week I want to focus more on learning about UIs in Swift, so that we can start building a basic UI soon.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.
+> I have been unable to successfully download a Mac emulator and that has delayed compared to my group members. \
+> I hope to be able to get it to work so that I can start coding.

 ## Notes